 In Lebanon on Sunday (28 October) leftist parties held a rally in Beirut protesting against the country's intelligence service.

-In Lebanon on Sunday (28 October) leftist parties held a rally in Beirut protesting against the country's intelligence service.
+Background: In Lebanon on Sunday (28 October) leftist parties held a rally in Beirut protesting against the country's intelligence service.
 The demonstration also condemned a bomb blast the previous day (27 October) in which six people died and twenty were wounded.